edogambacorta/portfolio-website/memory-bank/activeContext.md

 1. Implement hero section with Spline 3D scene
    - Create SplineSceneBasic component
    - Integrate 3D scene with hero content
-2. Develop services section
-   - Create ServiceCard component
-   - Implement grid layout for services
-3. Create placeholder sections for Portfolio, Insights, and About Us
+2. Create placeholder sections for Portfolio, Insights, and About Us
-4. Develop contact section with CTA for booking strategy sessions
+3. Develop contact section with CTA for booking strategy sessions
-5. Test the new logo functionality and router fix across all pages and devices
+4. Test the new logo functionality and router fix across all pages and devices
-6. Review other components for potential router-related issues
+5. Review other components for potential router-related issues
-7. Conduct a thorough review of all components using routing functionality to ensure compatibility with Next.js App Router
+6. Conduct a thorough review of all components using routing functionality to ensure compatibility with Next.js App Router
-8. Implement error boundaries for graceful handling of routing-related errors
+7. Implement error boundaries for graceful handling of routing-related errors
+8. Test the new circular arrow icon in the focus cards across different devices and screen sizes

 ## Active Decisions and Considerations
 1. Color scheme refinement: Ensure consistency with the new header design